quick-perf/quickperf-live/doc/test_generation.md

 	* Expected response: .\src\test\resources\api-owners-expected.json
 ```

-## How the test generation works
+## The test generation under the hood

 The schema below show how the test generation works.

 ![Test generation schema](./test_generation_schema.svg)

 _QuickPerf live_ intercepts the SQL queries executed from an HTTP call.
-They are used together the [Quick SQL test data](https://github.com/quick-perf/quick-sql-test-data) library to generate an SQL file.
+Then, _QuickPerf live_ uses them to produce an SQL script with the help of  the [Quick SQL test data](https://github.com/quick-perf/quick-sql-test-data) library.
+Finally, _QuickPerf live_ saves the script into a file.

-_QuickPerf live_ generates an expected response file (JSON, HTML or text) from the HTTP response.
+The tool generates an expected response file (_JSON_, _HTML_, or _text_) from the HTTP response.

-QuickPerf generates a test Java class verifying the functional behavior of the HTTP method call and the absence of N+1 select.
-Firstly, the test loads the previously generated SQL file and executes the SQL statements.
-Then, the test performs the HTTP call.
-Finally, the test compares the content of the response to an expected response, loaded from the previously generated expected response file.
+_QuickPerf live_ generates a test Java class verifying the functional behavior of the HTTP method call and the absence of N+1 select:
+1. The test loads the previously generated SQL file and executes the SQL statements.
+2. The test performs the HTTP call.
+3. The test compares the response's content to this of the expected response file.
+It works for both HTML and JSON responses.
+In the case of a JSON response, the project uses the [JSONassert library](https://github.com/skyscreamer/JSONassert) to compare the current response with the expected one.
+5. The test verifies the absence of N+1 select with an annotation of the [QuickPerf testing library](https://github.com/quick-perf/quickperf).

 ## How to configure the test generation